Nxve/AutoMudae/readme.md

 You have now a **Run** button at upper right.

 ## TODO & Known Issues
-- [ ] Improve it's performance while running on background (Chrome issue with "inactive" tabs)
+- Improve it's performance while running on background (Chrome issue with "inactive" tabs)
-- [ ] Force it to wait for 3 seconds before trying to claim a wishprotected character
+- Force it to wait for 3 seconds before trying to claim a wishprotected character
-- [ ] Add config to delay claim (In case of $togglesnipe)
+- Add config to delay claim (In case of $togglesnipe)
-- [ ] Adapt to $togglebutton
+- Adapt to $togglebutton
-- [ ] Add to total claimed kakera those received from EMERALD IV reward
+- Add to total claimed kakera those received from EMERALD IV reward
-- [ ] Add a way to list interesting characters/series to claim
+- Add a way to list interesting characters/series to claim
-- [ ] Add other language support
+- Add other language support
-- [ ] Add this project to GreasyFork